An Introduction to Mindbloom Guides

 Guides must complete a comprehensive training protocol before working with Mindbloom clients.
 Guide training involves reviewing historical client calls, studying our standard operating procedures, completing practice client sessions, and attending open-discussion trainings around different client calls and contexts.

-Some of our most experienced Guides have worked in the ketamine therapy field for 10 years and have supported over 300 clients individually.
+Some of our most experienced guides have worked in the ketamine therapy field for 10 years and have supported over 300 clients individually.

-Around 75% of Guides have at least 2 certifications in relevant and complementary fields.
+Around 75% of guides have at least 2 certifications in relevant and complementary fields.
 These might include: transformational coaching, addiction recovery, trauma healing, suicide prevention, music therapy, somatic techniques, just to name a few.
 Guides are not medical providers.

-You will have the opportunity to select your Guide based on their strengths and interests, as well as gender.
+You will have the opportunity to select your guide based on their strengths and interests, as well as gender.

 Guides are with you each step of the way throughout your program.
 They work alongside Clinicians as part of your Mindbloom Care Team.